 Installing and Setting Up Git Software Tool on Windows

-Learn how to set up the Git software tool on Windows for use with the Peregrine system.
+Learn how to set up the Git software tool on Windows for use with the Eagle system.

 Install the git software by opening the downloaded .exe file.
 Accept all the defaults.
 This should only take a minute or so.

-We'll assume you'll want keep all your projects somewhere.
+We assume you'll want keep all your projects somewhere.
 In this example, we'll put our work in a "projects" folder inside the "Documents" folder.
 You'll have the option to use either the GIT GUI (graphical user interface) or the GIT bash options.
-We'll also assume you'll want to start-off using the GUI.
+We also assume you'll want to start-off using the GUI.